Right Against Arbitrary Detention in Kuwait

 • Your detention has been extended beyond 21 days without a judge's order.

-• You believe you are being held without lawful reason.
+• You believe you are being held without lawful reason — for example, as an immigration hold without deportation proceedings.

-• Track how long you have been detained — note the date and time of arrest.
+• Track how long you have been detained — note the exact date and time of arrest.

 • Ask to see the Public Prosecution if you have been held more than 4 days without being brought before them.

-• Have your lawyer file a habeas corpus-type petition if detention exceeds legal limits.
+• Have your lawyer file a petition to release if detention exceeds legal limits.

-• Contact your embassy if you are a foreign national.
+• Contact your embassy if you are a foreign national — embassies can apply diplomatic pressure on unlawful detention.

 What should you NOT do?

-• Do not assume you have no rights — even non-citizens are protected by the Constitution and Criminal Procedure Code.
+• Do not assume you have no rights — the Constitution protects everyone on Kuwaiti soil, not just citizens.

-• Do not attempt to escape — this creates additional charges.
+• Do not attempt to escape — this creates additional criminal charges.
 Use legal channels instead.

 • Do not lose track of time — knowing how long you have been held is critical to challenging unlawful detention.